qxxxb/ctf/2021/pwn2win/dots_exposed/README.md

 ]
 ```

-We need `a` to in the map (outside of the line where it's imported) in order
+We need `a` to be in the map (aside from the line where it's imported) in order
 for the library to actually be loaded.
-To prevent the `Warp "a" has no destination` error, we can just ... never invoke it by never letting a dot touch it:
+To prevent the `Warp "a" has no
+destination` error, we can just ... never invoke it by never letting a dot
+touch it:

 ```dots
 %!flag a